Skip to the main content.

 Data-based decision making doesn’t happen in isolation.
 Instead, it is influenced by numerous factors, such as the approach taken by senior leaders; the accessibility, quality and ease of use of the data; and the knowledge and skills of the data users.

-The courses will give you the tools see what is happening at an individual, class, cohort and whole school level, and develop an evidence-based approach to school improvement strategies resulting in better outcomes for students.
+The sessions will give you the tools see what is happening at an individual, class, cohort and whole school level, and develop an evidence-based approach to school improvement strategies resulting in better outcomes for students.

-We have developed these courses because we know that it is important that school leaders encourage data use as a tool to support effective teaching.
+We have developed these webinars because we know that it is important that school leaders encourage data use as a tool to support effective teaching.
 It is also important for leaders to provide support and to create opportunities for teachers to collaborate on the use data and develop teachers’ data use skills.

 When you’ve analysed the data at the beginning of the year to set goals, and then look again at the end of the year and you see positive, measurable outcomes, isn’t that what teaching is all about?

-Find out more about Cambridge CEM’s Professional Development courses
+Find out more about making data-based decisions